 Millions of women are going through perimenopause and menopause at this very moment.
 Some of those women aren’t noticing a single symptom: not a night-sweat, not a hot flash, not a single sleepless night.
 However, this is the exception, not the rule.
 The majority of these menopausal women are having a completely different experience.

-Most menopausal women in the Western world are sweating through their pajamas to the point of changing their sheets a couple times per night.
-They’re having embarrassing hot flashes during the day, at work, at home, at the supermarket.
+Some women are sweating through their pajamas to the point of changing their sheets in the middle of the night.
+They’re having embarrassing hot flashes during the day.
 They’re moody, irritable, and anxious one moment, emotional, weepy, and sad the next.
 Their libido is a thing of the past.

 What is the difference then between women who have no symptoms and the women on the opposite side of the spectrum who have to keep opening the refrigerator door to keep their temperature regulated?